vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 Now, when we have a router imported, we can inject this router to the Vue instance in the main file.
 We will use `afterInvoke` hook which is to be called when the files have been written to disk.

-First, we need to read main file content with Node `fs` module (which provides an API for interacting with the file system) and split this content on lines:
+First, we need to read the main file content with Node `fs` module (which provides an API for interacting with the file system) and split this content into lines:

 ```js
 // generator/index.js